yvelikova/axway-open-docs/content/en/docs/apigw_poldev/general_import.md

 To export API Gateway configuration items, perform the following steps:

 1. Right-click a Policy Studio tree node (for example, policy or policy container), and select the relevant menu option (for example, **Export Policy**).
 2. The first window in the export wizard is a read-only window that displays the configuration items to be exported.
 The **Exporting** tree displays the selected tree node (in this case, policy), which is exported by default. **The following configuration items will also be exported** tree includes additional referenced items that are also exported by default along with the policy (for example, MIME types, regular expressions, and schemas).
-3. You can click **Finish**
+3. Click **Finish**
     if this selection suits your requirements.
 Otherwise, click **Next** to refine the selection.
 4. In the next window, you can select optional configuration items for export.
 The **Additional configuration items that may be exported** tree on the left includes dependent items that are not exported by default.
 For example, these include the following:
     * Outbound references: Configuration items directly referenced out from the export set to other configuration stores (for example, certificates, users, or external connections).
     * Inbound references: Configuration items in other configuration stores that directly reference items in the export set.
     * Associated configuration directly related to the export set (for example, remote hosts or relative paths).

-    >
 5. To add an item for export, select it in the **Additional configuration that may be exported** tree on the left, and click **Add**.
 6. To remove an item for export, select it in the **Additional configuration that will be exported** tree on the right, and click **Remove**.

     The original set of items in the **Additional configuration that will be exported** tree cannot be removed.
 Only items added from the **Additional configuration that may be exported** tree can be removed.

-1. By default, items displayed in the **Additional configuration that may be exported** tree are scoped to direct references to the export set (inbound, outbound, and associated).
+7. By default, items displayed in the **Additional configuration that may be exported** tree are scoped to direct references to the export set (inbound, outbound, and associated).
 You can select **Display additional configuration that depends on items to be exported** to recursively add references to this tree when additional configuration items are added to the export set.
-2. Click **OK**
-    to export the selected configuration.
+8. Click **OK** to export the selected configuration.

-#### Referenced Policies
+#### Referenced policies

 When exporting a policy or policy container, by default, any policies referenced by the policy are included for export and displayed in the **Additional configuration that will be exported** list.